-- The local governing body will monitor the effectiveness of the school complaints procedure in ensuring that complaints are handled properly. - The local governing body will track the number and nature of complaints, and review underlying issues as stated in the section entitled 'Learning lessons'. - The complaints records are logged and managed by The School Business Manager or The COO.

-- The COO will monitor the effectiveness of the complaints procedure trust-wide. - This policy will be reviewed by COO and CEO at least once every 2 to 3 years. - · At each review, the policy will be approved by the trust board.
+- The local governing body will monitor the effectiveness of the school complaints procedure in ensuring that complaints are handled properly. - The Chief Operating Officer will track the number and nature of complaints, and review underlying issues as stated in the section entitled 'Learning lessons. - The complaints records are logged and managed by The School Business Manager and the COO. - The COO will monitor the effectiveness of the complaint's procedure trustwide. - This policy will be reviewed by COO and CEO at least once every 2 to 3 years. - At each review, the policy will be approved by the Trust board.